Recent Posts

 Have you talked to your children about alcohol use?

-- An estimated 414,000 adolescents ages 12 to 17 have alcohol use disorder.
+- An estimated 894,000 adolescents ages 12 to 17 have alcohol use disorder.

-- An estimated 95,000 people ― approximately 68,000 men and 27,000 women ― die from alcohol-related causes annually, making alcohol the third-leading preventable cause of death in the U.S.
+- An estimated 140,000 people ― approximately 97,000 men and 43,000 women ― die from alcohol-related causes annually, according to the NIAAA

 - Research has shown that people who drink excessively have a greater risk of liver disease, heart disease, depression, stroke and stomach bleeding, as well as cancers of the oral cavity, esophagus, larynx, pharynx, liver, colon and rectum.

-- Research indicates that alcohol use during the teenage years can interfere with normal adolescent brain development and increase the risk of developing alcohol use disorder.
+- Studies indicates that alcohol use during the teenage years can interfere with normal adolescent brain development and increase the risk of developing alcohol use disorder.
 In addition, underage drinking contributes to a range of acute consequences, such as injuries, sexual assaults and alcohol overdoses, as well as deaths, including those from motor vehicle crashes.

-- Alcohol-related problems cost America $249 billion in lost productivity, absenteeism, health care costs, crime and family problems.
+- Alcohol-related problems cost America $249 billion in lost productivity, absenteeism, healthcare costs, crime and family problems.

-Early intervention can prevent alcohol-related problems.
-Be alert to signs and symptoms that may indicate a problem with alcohol:
+Be alert to signs and symptoms that may indicate your children may have a problem with alcohol, including:

-- Declining grades and problems in school.
+- Declining grades and problems in school

-- Frequent mood changes and defensive behavior.
+- Frequent mood changes and defensive behavior

 You also can help your children avoid alcohol problems by: